Back to insights

 What changed in 2026

-Why keywords alone are not enough
+Why keywords alone are too thin

-Six product data layers to make AI-readable
+Six product data layers to make machine-readable

 Where Foundax fits